-The Assistant Director in the Division of Student Success refers appeals of academic suspension to the academic appeals committee no later than five days after receipt.
-If the academic appeals committee reverses suspension, the student will be afforded an opportunity to make up all work missed during the appeal process.
+The Assistant Director of Student Support Services in the Division of Student Success refers appeals of academic suspension to the academic appeals committee no later than five days after receipt.
+If the academic appeals committee reverses suspension, the student will be afforded the option to register for courses in the applicable term.